Low (Kelly Clarkson song): Music video

-Storyline
+Synopsis

 The video opens with Clarkson cruising on a desert highway in a Land Rover Series II that viewers later learn belongs to an old flame.
 While driving, she envisions the guy driving by and holding up his number on a piece of paper, but she sings, "No, I don't need your number."
 Eventually, after cutting back from footage of her performing at a drive-in theater (with psychedelic imagery on the big screen), the video shows Clarkson pulling off the road near the edge of a cliff.
 Then, she stops with the front wheels just over the edge.
 She gets out, emotionless, and walks away, but not before kicking the bumper and sending the vehicle tumbling.